 - Click and drag a breakpoint to move it to the desired location.
 If the breakpoint you are dragging is in the current selection, all other breakpoints in the selection will follow the movement.

-- Click right-click(PC) / CTRL-click(Mac) on a breakpoint and choose Edit Value from the context menu.
+- Click right-click(Win) / CTRL-click(Mac) on a breakpoint and choose Edit Value from the context menu.
 This allows you to set an exact value in the editable field using your computer keyboard.
 If multiple breakpoints are selected, they will all be moved relatively.
-Similarly, you can also create new breakpoints at an exact value by clicking right-click(PC) / CTRL-click(Mac) on a preview breakpoint and choosing the Add Value command.
+Similarly, you can also create new breakpoints at an exact value by clicking right-click(Win) / CTRL-click(Mac) on a preview breakpoint and choosing the Add Value command.

 - Click near (but not on) a line segment or hold Shift and click directly on a line segment to select it.
 With the mouse button held down, drag to move the line segment to the desired location.
 If the line segment you are dragging is in the current time selection, Live will insert breakpoints at the selection’s edges and the entire segment will move together.

 - In the Note Expression tab, the grid is disabled by default for easier editing at a finer resolution.
 Note that the grid’s settings are separate from the grid in the other tabs, and they are saved with the clip.

 - If needed, you can enable the grid using the Snap to Grid options menu entry or the CTRL-4(Win) / CMD-4(Mac) shortcut.
 When the grid is enabled, breakpoints and line segments will snap to time positions where neighboring breakpoints exist.
 Breakpoints created close to a grid line will automatically snap to that line.

 - When moving a line segment or breakpoint, hold Shift while dragging to restrict movement to either the horizontal or vertical axis.

 - Holding down the Shift modifier while dragging vertically allows you to adjust the breakpoint or line segment value at a finer resolution.